vikramaH/links/magnets simulation softwares.md

 but the calculation of the fields in the aperture  (data  grid  for  the  harmonic  analyses,
 3D line data for plots, etc.) need a much longer processing time in the BEM-FEM code.

-3) ROXIE is not a multithreaded application and it cannot use the multiple  cores  of  the  machine.
+3) ROXIE is not a multithreaded application (parallel) and it cannot use the multiple  cores  of  the  machine.

 4) If  a  high  number  of  data  points  are  to  be  calculated  in  the  post-processing,  ROXIE  is
 much slower than COMSOL.

+5) 3D simulation : Quasi 3D only.

+6) ROXIE has very specialized coil block modelling (Rutherford cables, rectangular conductors, cos‑n theta geometries etc.), with detailed coil end modelling and also coil grading.